jlockhar/GLASS-AI-annotation-editor/README.md

 This app allows you to easily edit the classification output from GLASS-AI (https://github.com/jlockhar/GLASS-AI) by providing manual annotations from QuPath (https://qupath.github.io/).

-The main purpose is to mark regions to be excluded from analysis (e.g., non-lung tissue, debris in image, etc.) and to incorporate manually segmented 'Grade 5' regions (which are not recognized by GLASS-AI).
+The main purpose is to mark regions to be excluded from analysis (e.g., non-lung tissue, debris in the image, etc.) and to incorporate manually segmented 'Grade 5' regions (which are not recognized by GLASS-AI).

 ## Installation
-Download and run the latest version of GLASS-AI for your operating system [here](https://moffitt.box.com/s/xii1rsfm93v7vnnokp2m8lx8vprojc1c).
+Download and run the latest version of the GLASS-AI annotation editor for your operating system [here]([https://moffitt.box.com/s/xii1rsfm93v7vnnokp2m8lx8vprojc1c](https://moffitt.box.com/s/sjt4dz85ojwrskf0e8bxg00rcm98hn03)).
 Installers are hosted by Moffitt Cancer Center as the files are too large to upload to GitHub.

    - **Mac users: Please make sure you use the correct installer based on your CPU (Intel or Silicon)**
    - **Mac users: If you get a 'GLASS-AI....app can't be opened' or 'GLASS-AI....app is damaged' error when trying to run the installer, it is being blocked by your security settings in MacOS.
 If you can't enable installation from third-party developers, you can remove the quarantine flag that MacOS adds to downloaded apps by running `xattr -c <path/to/GLASS-AI_annotation_editor_installer.app>` in Terminal before running the installer.**
-   - Older versions of the GLASS-AI annotation editor can be found [here](https://moffitt.box.com/s/u55lk721e5vxa5hcejfgip2qs6iffkjb).
+   - Older versions of the GLASS-AI annotation editor can be found [here](https://moffitt.ent.box.com/folder/280947711873).
    - During startup, the GLASS-AI annotation editor will check for new versions of the app here on GitHub and let you know if an update is available.

-Each installer will also install a copy of the MATLAB Runtime required to run the program without a pre-existing copy of MATLAB (and requisite toolboxes). **You do not need a MATLAB license to run the precompiled versions of GLASS-AI**.
+Each installer will also install a copy of the MATLAB Runtime required to run the program without a pre-existing copy of MATLAB (and requisite toolboxes). **You do not need a MATLAB license to run the precompiled versions of the GLASS-AI annotation editor**.

-You can also use the `GLASS_AI_annotation_editor.m` file in this repository if you have the required MATLAB version.
+You can also use the `GLASS_AI_annotation_editor.m` file in this repository if you have the required MATLAB version (r2024a).

 *Installation time should be < 5 minutes, but may take longer depending on download speeds between your computer and MATHWORKS.
 Any updates to GLASS-AI that do not require updating the MATLAB Runtime should install almost instantly.*